 Shopify vs WooCommerce for SEO Ecommerce Stores

-The bigger debate of WooCommerce vs Shopify will be reserved for another day.
 The short answer is, WooCommerce provides a feature rich platform with scalability from a store of 1 product to a store of 1,000,000+ products and tens of millions of dollars of store spend – and it does it all very cost effectively in comparison with Shopify.

 We created a guide showing you how WooCommerce can be used in a few different ways to achieve Multi-region, Multi-currency, Multi-language Ecommerce – WITHOUT the need for a developer.

 Limiting the discussion to just Search Engine Optimisation (SEO) or Organic Traffic from search engines like Google – WooCommerce is built on the underlying WordPress CMS (Content Management System).
 WordPress is the most dominant CMS in the world powering more websites than any other (including large enterprises and content delivery sites such as BBC America).